Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 Presets do not include any additional info, except for the preset name itself (for built-in presets) or name of the preset asset (for custom presets).

-The following is the example of defining a complex element (mesh for Eskiv level border), using presets, transforms, and patches:
+The following is the example of defining a complex element, using presets, transforms, and patches:

 ```xml
 <element id="eskiv-border" xmlns="xilia://element">